About the Institute

 the Free Market Institute as a world-leading institution for the

 study of free market economics and the principles of a free

 society that will attract leading scholars and promising

 students to promote interdisciplinary cooperation in the

 The Board of Directors for the Free Market Institute will provide advice and counsel on the Institute's affairs and play an important role in the future growth of the Institute.
 Board members include individuals from the Texas Tech University community as well as other academic and business communities.
 Members are listed below.

-Dr. Michael San Francisco - Interim Vice President for Research, Texas Tech University
+Dr. Robert Duncan - Vice President for Research, Texas Tech University

 Dr. Benjamin W. Powell - Director, Free Market Institute/Visiting Professor, Rawls College of Business, Texas Tech University

-Dr. Eduardo Segarra - Professor and Chairman, Department of Agricultural and Applied Economics, Texas Tech University
+Dr. Eduardo Segarra - Professor, Department of Agricultural and Applied Economics, Texas Tech University

 Mr. F. Scott Dueser - Member, Board of Directors, Texas Tech Foundation/Former Chairman, Board of Regents, Texas Tech University System/Chairman, President & CEO, First Financial Bankshares, Inc.